Baking With Erythritol: Here’s What You Need To Know

 Despite the growing popularity of sugar-free baking, I’m not ready to join the bandwagon yet.
 For obvious reasons, and I’m assuming, it simply doesn’t work!

-I haven’t tried baking with sugar replacements before.
+Using erythritol in baking sound exciting but I haven’t tried baking with sugar replacements before.
 This is why I conducted this baking test: to find out if my assumption is valid and to see and experience it myself.

 baking with erythritol chocolate cookies dough